trevershick/smdif-transformer/README.md

 smdif-transformer
 =================

-Transformer for XMDIF files from Siteminder to alternate formats.
+Transformer for SMDIF files from Siteminder to alternate formats.

+This project is just a sandbox at this point for the project.

+Ultimately I plan on having a Maven / Gradle plugin that can be used to convert the smdif files as part of a build process.